-8. The Acting City Clerk is hereby directed to file a certified copy of this resolution with the Board of Supervisors and the Registrar of Voters.
-9. The Acting City Clerk shall certify the passage and adoption of this resolution and enter it into the book of original resolutions.
+6. This resolution shall take precedence over all previous and/or conflicting resolutions establishing Council policy on payment for candidate's statements.
+7. The City Clerk is hereby directed to file a certified copy of this Resolution with the Board of Supervisors and the Registrar of Voters Office of the County of Santa Clara.
+8. The City Clerk shall certify the passage and adoption of this Resolution and enter it into the book of original resolutions.